derekgreene/dynamic-nmf/README.md

 	python display-topics.py out/month1_windowtopics_k05.pkl out/month2_windowtopics_k05.pkl out/month3_windowtopics_k05.pkl

-The top terms and document IDs can be exported from a NMF results file to two comma-separated files using 'export-csv.py'.
+The top terms and document IDs can be exported from a NMF results file to two individual comma-separated files using 'export-csv.py'.
 For instance, to export the top 50 terms and document IDs for a single results file:

 	python export-csv.py out/month1_windowtopics_k05.pkl -t 50

 ##### Step 3: Dynamic Topic Modeling
-Once the window topics have been created, we combine the results for the time windows to generate the *dynamic topics* that span across multiple time windows.
-If we want to specify a fixed number of dynamic topics (e.g. 5), we can run the following, where results are written to the directory 'out':
+Once the window topics have been created, we combine the results for the time windows to generate *dynamic topics* that span across multiple time windows.
+If we want to specify a fixed number of dynamic topics (e.g. *k=5*), we can run the following, where results are written to the directory 'out':

 	python find-dynamic-topics.py out/month1_windowtopics_k05.pkl out/month2_windowtopics_k05.pkl out/month3_windowtopics_k05.pkl -k 5 -o out

 In this case the results will be written to 'out/dynamictopics_k05.pkl'.
-When the process has completed, we can view the dynamic topic descriptiors using:
+When the process has completed, we can view the dynamic topic descriptiors using 'display-topics.py':

 	python display-topics.py out/dynamictopics_k05.pkl